 Sarah joined The Kamie K Preston Hereditary Cancer Foundation Staff in July 2022 as our new Executive Director.

-Sarah connected with The Hereditary Cancer Foundation, just a few days after she found out her sister had been diagnosed as BRCA2+.
-The group answered so many questions that she had and she made her feel more comfortable with her decision to go ahead and get tested.
-Ultimately, Sarah was diagnosed with being BRCA2+ in March 2019.
-Through testing she found out that her family's BRCA 2 diagnosis came from her dad's side of the family.
-There are currently 4 family members who have the BRACA2 mutation, including her own daughter.
+Sarah met Brandi at the end of 2018, just a few days after she found out her sister had been diagnosed with BRCA2+.
+Brandi answered so many questions that she had and made her feel more comfortable with her decision to go ahead and get tested.
+Ultimately, Sarah was diagnosed with BRCA2+ in March 2019.
+Through testing, she found out that her family's BRCA 2 diagnosis came from her dad's side of the family, where they also found out she had another cousin who was positive.
 In July 2019 Sarah underwent preventative surgery and was able to use the lift chair the Foundation had.
 She was so grateful for the opportunity to use the lift chair and when there was a need for someone to organize the multiple chairs the Foundation had, She took on the project!
 Sarah and 2 other ladies involved with the Foundation founded what we now call Chairs to Recovery.
-Check out wwww.chairstorecovery.com to find out more.
+Check out www.chairstorecovery.com to find out more about this program.

-The main focus of the Foundation will be to support, educate and develop relationships with those with a hereditary cancer diagnosis and Sarah looks forward to finding new and exciting ways to implement that mission!
+Sarah's personal history of inheriting the BRCA2 mutation, drives her passion for The Hereditary Cancer Foundation and Chairs to Recovery.
+She looks forward to growing and expanding the foundation's main focus of supporting, educating and developing relationships with those with a hereditary cancer diagnosis.
+Sarah looks forward to finding new and exciting ways to implement that mission!

 Copyright © 2023 The Kamie K Preston Hereditary Cancer Foundation - All Rights Reserved.

 Secure your Sponsorships, Buy Individual Tickets or Donate